-Description Target Date Estimate the number Bridging the Gap is an education and career program that focuses on the academic and career development needs of Dunkirk children ages 5 - 18.
+Planned Activities Projects funds will be used to rehabilitate the new space for HOPE and for staffing and programming costs to provide outreach services to the community, with a focus on Dunkirk's Hispanic community.
+9 Project Name Boys and Girls Club Bridging the Gap Target Area DUNKIRK Goals Supported Provide Education Programming for Students Needs Addressed Children's Education/After School Programs Funding CDBG: \$18,000 Description Bridging the Gap is an education and career program that focuses on the academic and career development needs of Dunkirk children ages 5 - 18.
 The program addresses academic needs of low income students on a daily basis and is designed to extend learning time, reduce high-school dropout rate, improve attendance, increase graduation rates, and prepare students for a post-secondary education.
-HUD Matrix Code 05D 8/31/2020 and type of families that will benefit from the proposed activities 30 10 My moderate meanic crimaren ana teens Location Description at the Boys and Girls Club located at 704 Central Ave Planned Activities Funds will be utilized for program staff and supplies to support: · Job Reach!
-Career enrichment program supporting teens · Kid Litz and Math Blitz reading and math programs Power Hour Tutoring program for struggling in-school youth and out-of-school youth to obtain their High School Equivalent 11 Project Name Salvation Army Food Pantry Target Area DUNKIRK Goals Supported Improve Community Outreach Needs Addressed Expanded Community Outreach Funding CDBG: \$7,000 Description Funding will be used for program support staff salaries to run the food pantry program.
-HUD Matrix Code 05W Target Date 8/31/2020 Estimate the number and type of families that will benefit from the proposed activities We estimate 100 low/mod income families will benefit from this project Location Description 704 Central Ave., Dunkirk Planned Activities Funding will be used for program support staff salaries to run the food pantry program.
+HUD Matrix Code 05D Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities Funds will be utilized for program staff and supplies to support: · Job Reach!
+Career enrichment program supporting teens · Kid Litz and Math Blitz reading and math programs Power Hour Tutoring program for struggling in-school youth and out-of-school youth to obtain their High School Equivalent 10 Project Name Salvation Army Food Pantry Target Area DUNKIRK Goals Supported Improve Community Outreach Needs Addressed Expanded Community Outreach Funding CDBG: \$8,400 Description Funding will be used for program support staff salaries to run the food pantry program.
+HUD Matrix Code 05W Target Date

+Estimate the number and type of families that will benefit from the proposed activities

+Location Description

+Planned Activities Funding will be used for program support staff salaries to run the food pantry program.

+11 Project Name Dog Park Acquisition

+Target Area DUNKIRK

+Goals Supported Improve Infrastructure/Pedestrian Infrastructure

+Needs Addressed Infrastructure/Pedestrian Infrastructure

+Funding CDBG: \$32,955

-12 Project Name Dog Park Acquisition Target Area Goals Supported Improve Infrastructure/Pedestrian Infrastructure Needs Addressed Infrastructure/Pedestrian Infrastructure Funding : Description To acquire the vacant property in the low-income neighborhood adjacent to the new animal shelter to create an entire animal sanctuary by developing a dog park.
-HUD Matrix Code 03F Target Date 8/31/2020 Estimate the number and type of families that will benefit from the proposed activities 12,563 residents of the City of Dunkirk will enjoy this new park Location Description 855 Main Street Extension Planned Activities Purchase property
+Description To acquire the vacant property in the low-income neighborhood adjacent to the new animal shelter to create an entire animal sanctuary by developing a dog park.
+HUD Matrix Code 03F

+Target Date

+Estimate the number and type of families that will benefit from the proposed activities This park will benefit all residents of the city that own dogs

+Location Description 855 Main Street, Dunkirk, NY

+Planned Activities Purchase property

+12 Project Name Meals on Wheels: CDBG-CV Project

+Target Area DUNKIRK

+Goals Supported Improve Community Outreach

+Needs Addressed Expanded Community Outreach

+Funding CDBG: \$10,400